gregnordin/notes_to_self/Blender/notes-Blender.md

         make_material_Principled_BSDF("Material_00", color_RGB_default)
     )

+## Create video of bulk layer creation

+Looks great--nicely animated with no artifacts.
+5 layers.

+Possible improvements or things to try:

+- Outline each layer (static) so that animation fills in the layers
+    - Right now there is no visual cue for layers after they fade in
+- Alternatively, slant each layer edge so the edgefaces of the 3D print have a serrated look
+- Different number of layers:
+    - 2 uniform base layers
+    - 4 channel layers
+    - 3 roof layers, 20 of which have reduced exposure over the channel
+    - &rarr; 9 layers total, would need to adjust camera distance

 ## Next:

+- &#9989; Create different types of lights and play with parameters to get ones I like (point, area, sun) &rarr; go with sun
+- &#9989; How programmatically create material from python?
 - &#9989; Animate single layer fade in.
-- Create material and apply it to objects (need unique material for each??
-Can materials be cloned so can set up several base materials at beginning of code and just clone them for each layer?)
-    - &#9989; How programmatically create material from python?
-- &#9989; Create different types of lights and play with parameters to get ones I like (point, area, sun)
-- Create animation, adding keyframes and changing alpha of materials, start with just bulk layers
+- &#9989; Animate sequential layers on top of each other, start with just bulk layers
 - Then apply to channel layers made with boolean difference operation
 - Do more complicated boolean difference operation to get 90&deg; channel bends
 - Do edge exposure case with secondary images
 - Do embedded different layer thicknesses and multiple exposure times
 - Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader
+- Make layers visually apparent
+    - Slant layer edges so 3D printed edgefaces have a serrated look?
+    - Wireframe outline for each layer that fades in with the layer?
+    - Or, have all layer outlines statically present throughout video such that they get successively filled in during the animation?
+- Rotate camera after 3D print completes to see how the object looks